microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/Identity.Governance/docs/v1.0-beta/Microsoft.Graph.Identity.Governance.md

 Create new navigation property to operations for identityGovernance

 ### [New-MgIdentityGovernanceTermOfUseAgreement](New-MgIdentityGovernanceTermOfUseAgreement.md)
-Create a new agreement object.
+Create new navigation property to agreements for identityGovernance

 ### [New-MgIdentityGovernanceTermOfUseAgreementAcceptance](New-MgIdentityGovernanceTermOfUseAgreementAcceptance.md)
 Create new navigation property to agreementAcceptances for identityGovernance